Best Queen Mattress for Less Than $300

-Best Queen Mattress Reviews
+Reviews of the Best Queen Mattress

-You might think this price range can’t swing a multi-layer foam mattress with fancy infusions, premium thickness, and a warranty to boot—and usually, you’d be right—but that’s not the case with this model from Zinus.
-Its ultra-soft microfiber cover is plush and feels luxurious, and sits atop a generous 2” of memory foam; yet it distributes weight well, and doesn’t have excessive “give.”
+Review of the Zinus Memory Foam 12″ Ultra Plush Queen MattressYou might think this price range can’t swing a multi-layer foam mattress with fancy infusions, premium thickness, and a warranty to boot—and usually, you’d be right—but that’s not the case with this model from Zinus.
+It has an ultra-soft microfiber cover that is plush and luxurious, and it sits atop a generous 2″ of memory foam that distributes weight well and doesn’t have too much “give.”

 2. Lucid 10 “Gel Memory Foam Queen Mattress Review

-Another affordable foam model, the Lucid 10” has ventilated memory foam complete with a cooling gel infusion, and a high-density support foam base.
+Another affordable foam model, the Lucid 10, has ventilated memory foam complete with a cooling gel infusion and a high-density support foam base.
 While it doesn’t boast all the layers of the Zinus, this model’s dual-layer design is plenty for buyers in need of medium firmness and temperature regulation.

-This mattress likely isn’t going to last the standard 7 years; with only two layers, it’s prone to ruts and impressions.
-For the low price, however, even 3 years of use makes this money well spent.
+This mattress likely isn’t going to last the standard seven years; with only two layers, it’s prone to ruts and impressions.
+For the low price, however, even three years of use makes this money well spent.
 We recommend this to side sleepers of average weight, who need the Lucid’s balance of contoured pressure relief for their shoulders, hips, and knees, and proper support to keep their spine in alignment.

 With a cooling comfort layer and a generous quilted cover, the Arctic Dreams will sleep more relaxed than many foam models on the market (though probably not as cool as hybrids or innerspring models, as is the nature of foam).
 It has a plushness that anyone will enjoy, but that might only suit side sleepers and some back sleepers in the long term.